New GOP health care bill could allow cheaper plans with fewer benefits

 "I think that as a courtesy to those of us who are actually making the decisions that we would actually have an opportunity to see it first," Murkowski added.

+A major question remains whether President Donald Trump can use his bully pulpit to actually move senators.

-President Donald Trump has lobbied to call for Republicans to move quickly.
+Trump has lobbied for Republicans to move quickly.
 The President said Wednesday he would be "very angry" if Republicans can't pass the bill.

 "I don't even want to talk about it because I think it would be very bad," Trump said in an interview with the Christian Broadcasting Network.
 "I will be very angry about it and a lot of people will be very upset."

-But another concern for moderate senators -- that the Senate bill makes too steep a cut to Medicaid funding -- was not addressed in the new version.
+But another concern for moderate senators -- that the Senate bill makes steep cuts to Medicaid funding -- was not addressed in the new version.
 The original bill calls for slashing $772 billion from Medicaid by 2026, compared to current law, leaving 15 million fewer people insured by the program.

 In a retreat from a key GOP promise, the bill would also keep two Obamacare-era taxes on the wealthy.
 That came as members said they worried about the optics of cutting taxes for the rich while also slashing funding for subsidies that go to help low-income people to buy insurance.
-That money will help boost the stabilization fund, sources said.
+Retaining the taxes, which saves the federal government $230 billion over 10 years, provides McConnell money to help boost the stabilization fund, sources said.
+But it is also likely to infuriate conservative lawmakers and lobbying groups.

+The legislation would allow consumers to use their health savings accounts to pay their premiums for the first time, which Cruz called "very significant."

 Also Thursday, GOP Sens.
-Lindsey Graham of South Carolina and Bill Cassidy of Louisiana proposed an alternative approach to replacing Obamacare that would keep much of the federal taxes in place and sending that money to the states to control.
+Cassidy and Lindsey Graham of South Carolina proposed an alternative approach to replacing Obamacare that would keep much of the federal taxes in place and sending that money to the states to control.

 They say that one of the primary reasons Republicans are having such a hard time agreeing is because they are working from the Obamacare template -- particularly federal control of health insurance.

 Cruz's so-called Consumer Freedom amendment is considered contentious among Republican senators with some moderates having raised concerns that it could hurt those with pre-existing conditions.
-The amendment would allow insurers to sell cheaper plans with fewer benefits that would likely attract younger and healthier Americans.
+The amendment would allow insurers that offer Obamacare plans on the exchanges to also sell policies that are exempt from certain of the law's mandates.
+That could allow carriers to provide less comprehensive plans with lower premiums, which would likely attract younger and healthier Americans.

-But that would cause premiums to spike for those who are sick and need more comprehensive policies.

-The amendment has been key to getting Cruz to vote for the GOP plan to overhaul Obamacare.
-Cruz said Wednesday that his vote to advance the bill next week would depend on whether he was convinced premiums would lower with the GOP health care bill.
+But that would leave the sicker, more expensive consumers in the Obamacare plans, causing their premiums to spike.

+Offering Obamacare plans will also make insurers eligible for new federal funding aimed at helping insurers pay for high-cost enrollees.

 RELATED: Ted Cruz's Obamacare repeal plan would cripple the market say experts